Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   sbt "runMain UDFDemo"
   ```

-This example performs the following actions:
+This example does the following:

 - Loads the data from the demo file into a DataFrame.
 - Creates a user-defined function (UDF) that analyzes a string and determines
   the sentiment of the words in the string.
-- Calls the analysis function on each value in a column in the DataFrame.
+- Calls the UDF on each value in a column in the DataFrame.
-- Creates a new DataFrame that contains the column with the original data, and
+- Creates a new DataFrame that contains:
+    - The column with the original data
-  a new column with the return value of the UDF.
+    - A new column with the return value of the UDF
 - Creates a new DataFrame that just contains the rows where the function
   determined that the sentiment was happy.